saeyslab/iidx/README.md

 #### Description

-This module applies two filtering methods: one for **detecting unrepresentative samples to consider as outliers** and one for **quantifying robustness of results with respect to background signal**.
+This module applies two filtering methods: one for detecting unrepresentative samples to consider as outliers and one for **quantifying robustness of results with respect to background signal**.
+**In our analyses, exclusion of samples as outliers is not used, and is best avoided if not absolutely needed.**

 To detect outlier samples, we look at each metacluster's proportion within each sample.
 If, for any metacluster, a certain sample shows a **drastically different proportion value** than other samples (based on a cut-off), it may be considered **not representative of the analysed cell compartment overall**.
 It can be therefore be flagged as an outlier, and excluded from downstream analysis based on this criterion.
 For completeness, if a sample is flagged as an outlier, all of its feature values (*i.e.*, all metacluster abundances, state marker MFIs and phenopositivities) are excluded.
 The cut-off for extreme proportion values, adjustable by the user, is set as a number of standard deviations (SDs) from mean or median absolute deviations (MADs) from median, based on generated plots of the metacluster proportion distributions.
-For a more conservative approach, sample outlier removal can be skipped.

 **Background signal is computed in analyses where unstained samples are available.**
 **The aim is to disentangle dim signal from noise.**